Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Rice Stats and Trends

-- Rice has two wins against the spread in 11 games this season.
+- So far this season Rice has two wins against the spread.

-- This season, the Owls have just one ATS win in eight games as an underdog of 3.5 points or more.
+- The Owls have been underdogs by 3.5 points or more eight times this season and covered the spread once.

-- Rice's games this season have hit the over on eight of 11 set point totals (72.7%).
+- Rice's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- Rice is 0-3 against the spread and 1-2 overall when the team totals more than 434.5 yards.
+- In games that Rice totals over 434.5 yards, the team is 0-3 against the spread and 1-2 overall.

 - This season the Owls have turned the ball over 20 times, while the Bulldogs have forced 20 turnovers.